nik-ez/snowiq-docs/sa-drivers-tab-view.md

 <section id="Resource-Status" markdown="1">
 ### Resource Status

-The Resource Status filter allows users to view Resources with a specific status only.
+The Resource Status filter allows users to view Resources with a specific status.

 * Logged in (Contractor Only) –  is for Contract Resources who have logged into the system, but have not accepted any new assignments or working on any active assignments.
 This status is for drivers awaiting a new status after logging in.
 (This status means no payment is being calculated for the driver, whether they just logged on or have been released.)
 * Standby (Contractor Only) – is for Contract Resources who are in position, awaiting assignment.
 This status is applied manually to a driver by their supervisor.
 (This status allows for calculation of payment by half of their rate.)
 * Ready – is the default status for County Drivers after logging on.
 For Contract Drivers, it is applied manually by their supervisor to indicate that the driver is ready to begin work on another assignment.
-(This status allows for calculation of payment in the Contract Driver's full rate.)
+(This status allows for calculation of payment at the Contract Driver's full rate.)
-* Address Assignment – is for Drivers working on an address specific assignment.
+* Address Assignment – is for Drivers working on an address-specific assignment.
 * In Service – is for Drivers who have accepted and started an assignment on a route.
 * Paused  – is for when a supervisor manually pauses a driver.
-This puts all assignments in the driver's queue on hold until the Supervisors resumes the driver manually.
+This puts all assignments in the driver's queue on hold until the Supervisor resumes the driver manually.
 * Offline  – is for users that are not logged into the SNOWiQ Driver Application, drivers that are out of range of the service area (out of range), or any drivers that are not able to broadcast/receive GPS coordinates to the system (out of service).
 </section>
 </section>